carbonetes/kubectl-carbonetes-scan/README.md

 You can install kubectl-carbonetes-scan using [Krew](https://krew.sigs.k8s.io/), a kubectl plugin manager. `Krew` itself is also a plugin on kubectl.
 You can easily [install](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) it with only a few steps, available on `MacOS`, `Linux`, and `Windows`.

+### Example:
 ```sh
 $ kubectl krew install carbonetes-scan
 ```

-You can verify the installation using the command `kubectl carbonetes scan --version` to see the version of the installed kubectl plugin.
+You can verify the installation using the commands `kubectl krew list` to see the list of install plugins or `kubectl carbonetes-scan --version` to see the version of the installed `kubectl-carbonetes-scan`.

 ## :email: Support
 To help with this plugin, or have an issue or feature request, please contact: [eng@carbonetes.com](eng@carbonetes.com)